Introduction to Secure Data Sharing¶

 Refer to Overview of Data Sharing at Snowflake for more details.

 When sharing in Snowflake, the account that shares data is called a provider, and the account that is a recipient of the data is called a consumer.

 A data provider is any Snowflake account that creates shares and makes them available to other Snowflake accounts to consume.
 As a data provider, you share a database with one or more Snowflake accounts.
 For each database you share, Snowflake supports using grants to provide granular access control to selected objects in the database (i.e., you grant access privileges for one or more specific objects in the database).

-For more details, see Data Consumers.
+For more details, refer to Data Consumers.

-For more details, see Managing Reader Accounts.
+For more details, refer to Managing Reader Accounts.